-Following MG’s reversal of the MSSP we put on hold working on a case against MG.
-We continue to monitor developments, including as regards the impact of the much discussed sale of assets.
-If you have been an MG supplier at any time since 1 July 2015, you can still complete the online expression of interest if you wish to be kept updated on any claims MG suppliers which might be decided in the future to be pursued, but we stress that there is no claim we are preparing right now.
+Following MG’s reversal of the MSSP ceased working on a case against MG.
+We continue to monitor developments, including as regards the impact of the sale of assets.
+We are not pursuing a claim for unitholders as presently we consider the risk too great that such a case will harm farmer suppliers.
+If you have been a MG supplier at any time since 1 July 2015, you can still complete this online expression of interest if you wish to be kept updated on any claims for MG suppliers which might be pursued in the future, but we stress that there is no claim we are preparing right now.

 Our team is aware of the importance of Murray Goulburn to many dairy farmers, even though Murray Goulburn is now a modern corporation with external investors and it is no longer a co-operative as it was decades earlier.
 We are conscious that many farmers have loyalty to Murray Goulburn, and we will act with that in mind.

 In any event, the case is a way farmer losses can be recovered, and for sending a clear message that clawbacks will not be tolerated.
 A case is not viable unless enough farmers indicate interest.

 Because of the need to get as many farmers interested, please send the link to this webpage to other farmers, by phone, Facebook, your blogs, email or otherwise.
 You can use these share buttons:

 To express your interest in this claim please complete the form below.